ttab/ttspec/README.md

 ttninjs change history
 ======================

+* 2017-09-05 Additions and updates to support pages and calendar items
 * 2017-05-24 Added type 'component'
 * 2017-03-05 Changed `job` from uri to string
 * 2016-12-08 `representationtype` extended with value `associated`.